 Most of the claims would be linked to moisturization; the sugars in the aloe vera gel would gel with water, so if you had that penetrating into your hair you would get some moisturization.
 It all depends on what concentrations you use.

-*If you’re a fan of aloe shampoo and love its moisturizing, emollient effects, you can check out TRESemmé Botanique Nourish & Replenish Shampoo, which is infused with coconut milk, coconut oil and aloe vera that, when used as a system, gently cleanses hair while nourishing dry strands.
-For an revitalizing shower experience, try Suave Essentials Aloe & Waterlily Shampoo, which is infused with a blend of aloe and vitamin E and has a fresh, sweet scent of aloe and waterlily.
+*If you’re a fan of aloe shampoo and love its moisturizing, emollient effects, you can check out Suave Professionals Charcoal & Aloe Vera Clarifying Shampoo and Suave Professionals Charcoal & Aloe Vera Clarifying Conditioner which is infused with charcoal and aloe vera that, when used as a system, gently cleanses hair while nourishing dry strands.
+For a revitalizing shower experience, try Suave Essentials Aloe & Waterlily Shampoo, which is infused with a blend of aloe and vitamin E and has a fresh, sweet scent of aloe and waterlily.